Groups and organisations offering help

 - Is there a national support group for your child's condition?
 Search for your child's condition on the Contact website.

 - Need help to set up your own support group?If you find that there is no national support group for your child's condition or local support group in your area, you might decide to set one up yourself.
-Refer to Contact’s 'Why join a local support group' page or search for Group Action Pack in their resource library.
+You can download a guide to setting up a group from the Contact website, or search for Group Action Pack in their resource library.
 You can also download the resource pack for advice on planning and reviewing the information you give to other parents.

 Organisations offering help, information and advice